-This table provides a quantitative summary of the ecosystem composition of the terrestrial core areas relative to the entire landscape.
+This table provides a quantitative summary of the ecosystem composition of the terrestrial tier1 and 2 core areas relative to the entire landscape.
 The table contains a single row for each ecological system occurring in the landscape and the following columns (fields):

-- system = ecological system (or system group). - macrogroup = ecological macrogroup consisting of closely related ecological systems. - formation = ecological formation consisting of closely related macrogroups. - landscapeHa = total hectares of the system in the landscape. - coreHa = total hectares of the system in the terrestrial core areas. - percentArea = percentage of the system's landscape extent occurring in the terrestrial core areas = coreHa/landscapeHa×100. - percentSi = percentage of the system's total selection index occurring in the terrestrial core areas; i.e., what percent of the system's cumulative selection index across the entire landscape is encompassed by the terrestrial cores.
+- ecosystem = ecological system (note, ecosystem here is based on the field named 'sumgroupname' in the ArcGIS raster distributed by TNC named 'syst_ne130930', or the field named 'habitat' in the ArcGIS raster distributed by TNC named 'syst_ne141611'). - formation = ecological formation, consisting of closely related ecosystems. - landscapeHa = total hectares of the system in the landscape. - T1CoreHa = total hectares of the system in the terrestrial tier 1 core areas. - T1PercentArea = percentage of the system's landscape extent occurring in the terrestrial tier 1 core areas = coreHa/landscapeHa×100. - T1PercentSi = percentage of the system's total selection index occurring in the terrestrial tier 1 core areas; i.e., what percent of the system's cumulative selection index across the entire landscape is encompassed by the terrestrial cores. - T2CoreHa = total hectares of the system in the terrestrial tier 2 core areas (inclusive of tier 2). - T2PercentArea = percentage of the system's landscape extent occurring in the terrestrial tier 2 core areas = coreHa/landscapeHa×100 (inclusive of tier 1). - T2PercentSi = percentage of the system's total selection index occurring in the terrestrial tier 2 core areas; i.e., what percent of the system's cumulative selection index across the entire landscape is encompassed by the terrestrial tier 2 cores (inclusive of tier 1).